testsigmahq/testsigma-docs/src/pages/docs/test-data/types/parameter.md

 ---
 title: "Test Data - Parameter"
-metadesc: "How to use test data of type parameter in a test case in Testsigma"
+metadesc: "Use parameter test data input from your test data profile in Testsigma.
+Learn how to use parameter from you test data profile for Test Automation"
 noindex: false
 order: 5.113
 page_id: "Test Data - Parameter"